NBA strikes deal with MGM Resorts to provide data to bettors

 MGM will be an official casino partner for the league, but will not have exclusive rights to the data.
 The NBA still can, and likely will, try to make deals with other casinos who will be offering sports betting in various states or through mobile apps.

+Murren has previously expressed support for the leagues benefitting from the newly created market, but for the "integrity fee" as pushed by Silver and the NBA as well as other leagues.

+"I'm not a fan of that name, and I don't have any idea what the economic proposition would be, but in so many cases there are opportunities, and this is on a going forth basis," he told The Associated Press hours after the Supreme Court issued its ruling in May.

-There will be cross-promotion as well: MGM will be advertised on NBA assets like NBA TV, NBA.com, the NBA App and social media platforms.
+The deal announced Tuesday also calls for cross-promotion: MGM will be advertised on NBA assets like NBA TV, NBA.com, the NBA App and social media platforms.
 In turn, MGM will promote the NBA on its betting platforms.

-The NBA and MGM have been in business together before.
+The NBA and MGM have been in business together before now.
 MGM owns the WNBA's Las Vegas Aces, who play inside the Mandalay Bay casino, and is also a presenter of the NBA Summer League.

 "This is a whole new world for us," Silver said.